AslamMahi/HoneyLogix_HoneyPot/README.md

 - **Custom Credentials**: You can set your own username and password using the `-u / --username` and `-w / --password` options.

 The HTTP honeypot listens on port 5000 by default, but this can be customized with the `-p / --port` flag.

-**Note**: A dedicated dashboard for viewing HTTP honeypot results is not yet available but is planned for future updates.

 # Dashboard